binbashar/le-ref-architecture-doc/docs/user-guide/playbooks/k8s.md

-# Kubernetes for starting projects
+# Kubernetes for different stages of your projects

 ## Goal